HSTS

 • .ru 1.6%

-The primary market segments for websites utilizing HSTS include business, marketing and merchandising, and online shopping.
+The primary market segments for websites utilizing HSTS include business, online shopping, and education and reference.

 • Health 3.3%